-By eveh from Gulf Coast, USA
+By eve from Gulf Coast, USA

 I forgot to add if you use the Andees chocolate mints, you will not need the peppermint extract.
-I use the microwave to melt them, just doing them 30 seconds at a time on medium power and stirring each time.
-It doesn't take long,

 I will sometimes just put a couple of TBS of the mints in a bowl, melt them and just do four or five cookies for a snack.